Travel Mermaid

 Barramundi taco at Seabean restaurant in Port Douglas, Queensland // Travel Mermaid

-Staying on Wharf Street, just a bounce across the road is Seabean, another local’s favourite serving Spanish style tapas and paella with an Australian twist.
-I love coming here for shared plates of goodies with the Sailor and 4-5 will feed you well.
+Staying on Wharf Street, just a bounce across the road is Seabean, another local’s favourite serving Spanish-style tapas and paella with an Australian twist.
+I love coming here for shared plates of goodies with the Sailor, 4-5 will feed you well.

 Usually we go for a bit of Jamon Serrano & Queso Manchego to start, followed by the crocodile croquettes (seriously good), their barramundi tacos and lamb albondigas.
-Their paella’s are pretty good too, though I’d prefer them with a bit more flavour and a soccarrada bottom, but I’m picking really.
+Their paella is pretty good, too, though I’d prefer them with a bit more flavour and a soccarrada bottom.

 Paella at Seabean restaurant in Port Douglas, Queensland // Travel Mermaid